Russia is relying on unwitting Americans to spread election disinformation, US officials say - WTOP News

 Russia continues to pose the greatest threat when it comes to election disinformation, authorities said, while there are indications that Iran is expanding its efforts and China is proceeding cautiously when it comes to 2024.

-Groups linked to the Kremlin are increasingly hiring marketing and communications firms located within Russia as both a way to outsource the work of creating campaigns and as a way to hide their tracks, the officials said during the briefing with reporters.
+Groups linked to the Kremlin are increasingly hiring marketing and communications firms located within Russia to outsource some of the work of creating digital propaganda while also covering their tracks, the officials said during the briefing with reporters.

 Two such firms were the subject of new U.S. sanctions announced in March.
 Authorities say the two Russian companies created fake websites and social media profiles to spread Kremlin disinformation.